THE FENTANYL FIX

 Research shows that health interventions like methadone programs, safe drug use sites and drug addiction treatment contributed to fewer people using injection drugs despite a steady supply.

-"The best strategy is to expand evidence-based addiction treatments to reduce demand for drugs and reduce the size of the drug market," wrote Dr. Evan Wood, the report's co-author..
+"The best strategy is to expand evidence-based addiction treatments to reduce demand for drugs and reduce the of the drug market," wrote Dr. Evan Wood, the report's co-author..